In this article:

 GERD is unlikely to cause any visible damage to the esophagus (no ulcers or precancerous lesions).
 Still, it can be a constant discomfort that can severely hamper your day-to-day life.

-Most of the people who experience GERD-like symptoms take over-the-counter medications such as TUMS, Pepcid, Zantac (recalled now due to contamination with a potential carcinogen), and Prilosec.
+- Symptomatic treatment of GERD involves the use of over-the-counter medications such as TUMS, Pepcid, Zantac (recalled now due to contamination with a potential carcinogen), and Prilosec.

-Typically, symptomatic relief happens within minutes, but to achieve significant improvement, acid reduction therapies (H2 blockers (H2Bs) or proton pump inhibitors (PPIs)) are better.
+- Acid reduction therapies (H2 blockers (H2Bs) or proton pump inhibitors (PPIs)) can be considered for long-term relief.
 A trial of 2 weeks with H2Bs or PPIs is sufficient to control symptoms in most patients.

-However, some may need a longer duration of treatment if symptoms recur/persist or occur with other conditions (hiatal hernia, obesity, delayed gastric emptying, esophageal motility disorders, decreased salivary secretion, etc.) that may continue to worsen acid reflux or its symptoms.
+- Some may need a longer duration of treatment if symptoms recur/persist or occur with other conditions (hiatal hernia, (2) obesity, (3) delayed gastric emptying, esophageal motility disorders, decreased salivary secretion, etc.) that may continue to worsen acid reflux or its symptoms.

 Here are some self-care measures that may help reduce the incidence and severity of GERD symptoms:

-- Sleeping with your head in a raised position may help keep your food down due to the simple force of gravity.
-To that end, you can either prop a few extra pillows under your head or elevate the head end of your bed by a 20–30 degree angle.
+- Sleep with your head in a raised position to help keep your food down through the simple force of gravity.
+To that end, you can either prop a few extra pillows under your head or elevate the head end of your bed by a 20°–30° angle.